-This guide explains how to buy a second property with no money down in New Zealand, as well as some ownership and finance models to consider.
+This guide explains how to buy a second property in New Zealand with no money down, as well as some ownership and finance models to consider.

 Once you’ve read up on the options, it’s important to get experienced advice to help you choose the best property type, ownership model and mortgage structure for your situation.
 To make this easy, we can connect you with some of New Zealand’s top independent mortgage advisers.
 They’re paid by the lender you eventually choose, so there’s no cost to you.

-Using equity to buy a second property in NZ
+Using equity to buy a second home in NZ

 Home equity calculations